 There are a variety of books to help with alcoholism that are intended to offer guidance with overcoming addiction to alcohol.
-Some focus on physical addiction while others may focus on psychological compulsion or the religious and spiritual aspects of recovery.
+Some focus on physical addiction, while others may focus on psychological compulsion or the religious and spiritual aspects of recovery.

 For those seeking a method of self-managing alcohol addiction, they may choose self-help books.
 These books may help guide the individual toward getting started with the process of healing and overcoming alcohol addiction.
 Self-help books may focus on physical dependence, psychological dependence, or both.
 They may even take on a more spiritual outlook on addiction.

-Books on compulsion are another form of literature which may help with alcohol addiction.
+Books on compulsion are another form of literature that may help with alcohol addiction.
 These books about alcoholism aim to decipher why people are addicted as well as the behavior that causes it and compels alcoholics to want to go back to drinking.

 One of the most important forms of literature available for those overcoming addiction is the recovery book.
 These books on alcoholism recovery aim to offer support through the process of battling alcohol addiction.
-They may include advice for withdrawal effects, how to stay sober or what to expect when going through the various stages of recovery.
+They may include advice for withdrawal effects, how to stay sober, or what to expect when going through the various stages of recovery.

 When it comes to addiction, no one’s recovery is ever the same.
 That is why there is gender-specific alcohol recovery literature.
 Guides for women focus on what it is like to go through alcohol addiction recovery as a woman and the unique aspects of female recovery.
-This may include psychological differences, lifestyle differences or managing personal relationships during recovery.
+This may include psychological differences, lifestyle differences, or managing personal relationships during recovery.